 He exchanged another illegible glance with the female before saying, “Trauma.”

-“Trauma,” I repeated, illiterateness stabbing me with an upsetting frustration.
+“Trauma,” I repeated in frustration.
 “Do I have that?”

 “Psychological trauma damages the mind.”
-Straightening her elegant posture, the therapist balanced a clipboard on her crossed legs.
+Straightening her elegant posture, the therapist, who had barely said two words since joining the meeting, balanced a clipboard on her crossed legs.
 “Typically, trauma is the outcome of an overpowering quantity of stress which exceeds the mental capacity to cope with emotions associated with that experience.”

 “It may take weeks, years, or even decades for you to deal with trauma.
-Opening up can only relieve you, Miss Haines.
-Withdrawing and refusing help can be damaging to your mental health, and it could lead to severe, long-term negative outcomes.”
+Divulging can only relieve you, Miss Haines.
+Withdrawing and refusing help can be damaging to your mental health.
+It could lead to severe, long-term negative outcomes.”

 My features hardened out of stubbornness.
 “I don’t want to live like that.”

 “That’s why I’m here so that I can help you,” she said, the scribbling sound of her pen continuing.
 “Now, distress differs among individuals according to their personal experiences.
 People of victimisation react to similar distressing events differently.
-Not everyone who undergoes such incidents become psychologically traumatised, particularly if they address their problems and get help.”
+Not everyone who undergoes such incidents is psychologically traumatised, particularly if they address their problems and receive help.”

-“Everything you say is significant,” the male detective piped up again.
+“Everything you say is significant,” the male detective explained.
 “Even the smallest of details has the potential to lead us somewhere.”

 “He was older.”
 I picked imaginary lint from the oversized hoodie he’d given me to wear.
 “And he smelled disgusting—like stale cigarettes and something musky.”
-I grimaced, seeing the rain beat against the window.
+I grimaced, listening to the rain sprinkle on the window.
 “There were others.”

 “Others?”
-He braced his folded arms onto the table.
+His folded arms braced on the table.
 “What else?”

 “Do you know where he kept you?”